-However since 2013 it has been possible to form a Charitable Incorporated Organisation (CIO) with much less stringent reporting requirements, and no £5000 limit; and the new charity would not be undertaking political campaigning.
+A change in the law in 2013 had swept away the main objections to charitable status: it was now possible to form a Charitable Incorporated Organisation (CIO) with much less stringent reporting requirements, and no £5,000 limit – and it was clear that any new charity would not be undertaking political campaigning.

-In March 2021 the Transition Team unanimously voted to set up a new Charitable Incorporated Organisation (CIO), the CHE Research Trust (CHERT), to be registered with the Charity Commission.
-CHE will transfer its funds to CHERT, with a view to CHE being wound up in its existing form.
-Existing CHE members will become Associate Members of the CIO.
+In March 2021 the Transition Team unanimously voted to set up a new CIO, the CHE Research Trust (CHERT), to be registered with the Charity Commission. with a view to CHE being wound up in its existing form.

-The proposed Objects Clause for the CIO, drafted by the Transition Team, and amended in the light of legal advice, is as follows:
+The Objects Clause for the CIO, drafted by the Transition Team, amended in the light of legal advice, and slightly revised to meet the Charity Commission's requirements, is as follows:

-- to promote equality and diversity by encouraging a deeper understanding of the causes and progress of changes in public acceptance of LGBT+ rights; and
+- To promote equality and diversity by encouraging a deeper understanding of the causes and progress of changes in public acceptance of LGBT+ rights.

 - CHE's letter to members, Otober 2019

 - the minutes of the 2019 conference (PDF file)